 "Not even in your dreams?"

 "Stop it."
 He was massaging her shoulders.
-It felt good.
+It really did feel good.

 He kissed the side of her neck.
 She shivered.
 "We have to call the owners," she said.
 "And try to call the buyer again, and—"

-"Later," he said.
-"It'll keep.
+"Later.
 The damn thing will still be dead when we're done."
-His arms wrapped around her, and his hands glanced the underside of her breasts.
-He kissed her neck again, and something inside of her snapped.
-He cupped her breasts through her blouse and she turned, looking up at him.
-And then she grabbed him by the hair, pulling his mouth to hers.
+His arms wrapped around her.
+When he kissed her neck agai something inside of her snapped.
+He cupped her breasts through her blouse and she turned, looking up at him…and then she grabbed him by the hair, pulling his mouth to hers.
 Hell with it, she thought, odds are we're both going to lose our jobs tomorrow anyway.
-Why not make a move while I still can?

 "You're pretty aggressive for someone who was saying no a few minutes ago."

-"Shut up," she said again, taking hold of his wrists and pulling him down with her as she lay on her back.
-The plaster floor of the tomb was uneven and her bare back chafed.
-She spent a few clumsy seconds unhooking her bra, then pressed Marcus' face to her bare breasts; he seemed tentative at first, but after a moment he sucked one of her nipples into his mouth, catching it between his teeth so that she cried out in sudden pain, then soothing it with the flicking of his tongue.
+"Shut up," she said again, biting his neck and pulling him down with her.
+The tomb floor was uneven and her bare back chafed.
+She spent a few clumsy seconds unhooking her bra, then pressed Marcus' face to her bare breasts; he seemed tentative at first, but after a moment he sucked one of her nipples, catching it between his teeth so that she cried out in sudden pain, then soothing it with the flicking of his tongue.

-Sharon looked up at the low ceiling tinged yellow by the dim emergency lights, putting her hands over her head to give Marcus free range.
+She looked up at the low ceiling, tinged yellow by the dim emergency lights, and put her hands over her head to give Marcus free range.
 What the hell am I doing, she thought?
 Well, really, she knew perfectly well what she was doing, and knew that really it had only been a matter of time, but why now?
 And why like this?
 The tomb felt tight and claustrophobic.
-She imagined being buried alive in here, trapped forever, and then pushed the thought away.
+She imagined being buried alive in here and then pushed the thought away.

 "Come on Marcus," she said, "don't you want to talk dirty to me?"

-"What about a dirty whore?" she said.
+"What about a dirty whore?"
 He had not stopped pushing his fingers up inside of her.

 "Yes," he said, and bit her lip.

 weren't yourself?"
 And he began to laugh hysterically again.
 Sharon's face burned.
-She stood, turning her back to him, collecting her clothes.
-She dressed in silence while he laughed.
+She collected her close and dressed in silence.
 She wanted to hit him again.
 Instead she took several deep breaths and sorted out what to say next.